cul-it/cul-my-account/doc/developer.md

 ```json
 {"mjc12":{"status":"Active","barcode":"<user barcode>","empl_id":"<employee ID>","netid":"<netid>","last_name":"Connolly","group":"STAF","patron_id":"<Voyager patron ID>","first_name":"Matt"}}
 ```
 This information is essential for the rest of the system, because `barcode` and `patron_id` are needed to perform lookups in the other external services.
-There have been a few reports lately of patrons being unable to access their accounts that I’ve traced to the `patron_info_service` returning a blank or incomplete response object.
-I _think_ (though I’m not sure) that this is because there is some gap between the time that new patron records are created for Voyager circulation and the time that they become available to the netid lookup service.

 ### Charged items and ILL requests
 The central item lookup service is the `ilsapi` CGI service (currently `ilsapiE.cgi`, but there have been several versions).
 This is where things get a bit tricky.
 The `ilsapi` service takes a netid  and returns a JSON object primarily containing an array of all the items the user has checked out from Voyager (**which includes charged items from Borrow Direct and ILL**) and all his/her pending requests from ILLiad (but, confusingly, not from Borrow Direct!).
 The record for an individual item looks something like this if it’s an item from Voyager: